Helo, reders today i m going to Shere about dyeing fabric with turmeric or turmeric dyeing. No no

-• here, I m going to explain about, how to dyeing with turmeric, Natural dyes
+• here, I m going to explain about, how to dyeing fabric with turmeric.

 such as India, Egypt, etc. In India, the use of natural dyes for dyeing, painting and printing.